Contributing Authors J-L

 Harri Junttila is a Finnish technology and innovation journalist currently living in Nairobi, Kenya.
 Before journalism he worked as a chef, and wrote fiction in his free time as a hobby.
 He recently became a freelance agriculture journalist for Daily Nation, East Africas biggest daily.
 And remarkably in English, not his native Finnish, which makes him ridiculously proud.

 Gerald Kamens lives with his wife in Falls Church, Virginia. has worked in a mental hospital, as well as in the very heart of US Governent.
-His children's stories, essays, and short plays have appeared in publications as diverse as Flashquake, the Baltimore Sun, POZ, Dirt Press, Abbey Hill and Literary.
+His children's stories, essays, and short plays have appeared in Flashquake, the Baltimore Sun, POZ, Dirt Press, Abbey Hill and Literary.
 His last acting role was in Chekhov’s The Seagull.

 Andrew C. Kidd lives and works in Glasgow.
 He enjoys reading and writing short stories and flash fiction.